omni/tokenbridge-contracts/contracts/upgradeable_contracts/amb_native_to_erc20/callflows.md

 ........emit RelayedMessage
 ```

-### Foreign to Home
+### Sending ERC677 tokens from Foreign to Home

-For the scenario to exchange ERC677-tokens back to the native ones the mediator contract on the originating (Foreign) bridge side burns the tokens.
-The mediator of the terminating bride side unlocks the native tokens in favor of the originating request sender.
+For the scenario to exchange ERC677 tokens back to the native ones, the mediator contract on the originating (Foreign) bridge side burns the tokens.
+The mediator of the terminating bridge side unlocks the native tokens in favor of the originating request sender.

-If it is configured the fee manager is involved to calculate and distribute fees: the mediators receives the request to unlock tokens from the AMB contract, calculates the fees amount by using the fee manager, sends this amount of tokens to the fee manager and passes the control to it for the fees distribution among the accounts configured in the fee manager.
-The fee manager safely sends fractions of the fees to the accounts.
-As soon as this process finishes the mediator contract sends the reduced amount of native tokens to the initial request sender's address.

 #### Request

+Since the token contract is ERC677 compatible, the `transferAndCall` method is used to intiate the exchange from ERC677 tokens to native tokens.

 ```=
 >>Token